Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 ## Level of English

 It is a super important topic for me as a non-native speaker.
 Previously, I read that a good level of English is not important for the interview process.
-But it is only a little true.
+Not exactly.
 Yes, you have a chance to pass the interview with bad English, but you significantly decrease your chance to pass it.
 Because problems happen at all steps of the interview process:

 ### Coding parts
 Some companies use long grids text for coding tasks, and you need to read and understand them.
 It's hard to do this with bad English and without translation applications.
 You also need to be able to speak about your task, how you solved it, what its complexity is, and so on.
 All of this requires communication and the ability to understand what the interviewer says.
 Once, I had a problem with a task that used the word "produce" in its description.
 Originally, I thought that "produce" was a variation of "sum."

 Also, the interviewer would try to help you when you are stuck.
-But do you understand this help?
+But can you understand this help?

 ### System design parts